rivera-bl/dotfiles/nvim/README.md

 - The `nixos-22.05` branch has the `v0.7.0` while `master` has the `v0.7.2` which is the latest stable release

+- Not an issue but important to emphasize that with this way of config nvim will not use the files in XDG_CONFIG, because its bundled with its own configuration files

 #### nvim-lsp-installer

 - Was getting this error when trying to build the `nvim-lsp-installer` plugin